 Note that income is deemed taxable in India if it is received for services rendered in India (even if paid outside of India) or is from income or transfer of assets situated in India, irrespective of the place of receipt of the sale.

 There are some allowable deductions for income, including retirement annuities, mortgage interest, education loans, and medical expenses.

 The US and India have a tax treaty in place which is helpful when determining which country should be paid specific taxes and at what point those taxes should be paid.
 The US – India tax treaty is an expat’s guide to ensuring that taxes are paid to the right country.
 If you are unsure of the language in the treaty or have any other questions, be sure to talk to a tax advisor to ensure the correct taxes are paid to the correct country.

 You should be aware that tax dates in India are different than the deadlines for US expat taxes.
 This means that you will need to pro-rate your income earned and taxes paid for reporting on your US expat taxes.

 The tax year in India begins April 1st and ends March 31st of the following year.
 Tax returns must be submitted with the Ministry of Finance by July 31st.

-You are required to file taxes for expats in India if your income exceeds INR 180,000 (INR 190,000 for female residents).
+US citizens working in India are required to file Indian taxes if your income exceeds INR 250,000.
 You will also need to file a return if you wish to exclude taxation paid to the US or other tax authorities.
 If you are requested by the Income Tax Department of the Ministry of Finance to submit a return, you are required to do so for the year requested.

 Social Security in India